 The Board of Directors are responsible for ensuring RIBBA’s long-term financial stability and integrity.
 Directors set the strategic plan and ensure that the organization fulfills its mission by accomplishing high quality work.
 The Board of Directors recognize that in order to foster the organization’s continued vitality, sustainability and diversification of income sources, they must pledge to personally contribute needed resources and talents towards this end.

-Approximately 4 hours per month for meetings or other board related activities.
+Approximately 3-5 hours per month for meetings, actively working as a board member and related activities.

 Term of Services

-The initial term of office is for one year.
+Board members are expected to commit to the role for a minimum of one year and must be an active paid member.
 This is a renewable term for a total of two or three years.

-Board Members will not receive any monetary of in-kind contributions in exchange for their services.
+Board Members will not receive any monetary or in-kind contributions in exchange for their services.

 - Support the Mission Statement